fluid-project/jira-to-11ty/src/issues/INFRA-41.md

     {
       "author": "Alan Harnum",
       "date": "2015-11-03T09:05:29.454-0500",
-      "body": "@@Giovanni Tirloni, is this issue satisfactorily resolved now?
+      "body": "Giovanni Tirloni, is this issue satisfactorily resolved now?
 Can we close this one?\n" },
     {
       "author": "Giovanni Tirloni",